MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/remove-licenses-from-users.md

 ::: moniker range="o365-worldwide"

 You can unassign licenses from users on either the **Active users** page, or on the **Licenses** page.
-Which method you use depends on whether you want to unassign product licenses from specific users or unassign users licenses from a specific product.
+The method you use depends on whether you want to unassign product licenses from specific users or unassign users licenses from a specific product.

 ::: moniker-end